|

 GEORGE LAKE passed away.

 George was one of the founding members of the Trocadero Alumni Orchestra.
 His guitar style was 'Freddy Green' all the way, and he continued to play with the Troc from its inception in 1991 to the summer of 2017.
 He served on the executive of the band for most of its years, and looked after the finances for the band until 2017.
+He took a tumble in 2017 that took him out of commission, but he kept a close eye on the band's progress right up until the day he died.

 His last words to me were: "you better keep the band running, or I'll come back from the grave and kick your butt!"